-- Enter your name which you used to register your account.
+- Enter your name under which you registered your account.

 - Upload an image of an identity document.
 It can be a passport or driver's license.

-- Enter any important information that might convince Facebook to side with you in the “Additional Information” field at the bottom of the page.
-Here are some examples when this can help:
+- Enter any important information that might convince Facebook to side with you in the "Additional Information" field at the bottom of the page.
+Here are some examples where this can help:

-• The user with whom you have a conflict marked all your messages as spam.
+- The user you're in conflict with has marked all of your messages as spam.

-• You have clear evidence that the actions that caused Facebook to disable the account were initiated by another person.
+- You have clear evidence that the actions that prompted Facebook to disable the account were initiated by another person.

-• Your name on documents is different from the name used on Facebook.
+- Your name on the documents is different from the name used on Facebook.

 - Click Submit.

-However, if you violated the Facebook rules, the decision may not be reviewed and the account may be blocked.
+However, if you violate Facebook rules, then the decision may not be reviewed and the account may remain blocked.
 Even one complaint is enough to block.
 The most common violations:

 - Posting materials that violate the terms of Facebook (foreign without the permission of the author, illegal, fraudulent, hostile, offensive, etc.).

-- Indication of a clearly false name or false information about yourself.
+- Indication of a clearly fake name or false information about yourself.